jbhayven/SingOut/README.md

 The result is an undeterministic sequence of C and B notes.

+### Poem

+The program reads a short love poem called 'La Redomifa' written in the Latin notation of Solresol.

+The poem can be found [here](http://love.poem.free.fr/constructed-poems/solresol-poem.html).

 ### Opera

 A custom rendition of 'Aria di Mezzo Carattere', a part of the opera sequence from Final Fantasy VI (a.k.a.
 Final Fantasy III).

+It combines the multi-threading presented in **Fork** with the solresol reading capabilities presented in **Poem**.

-The MIDI file was taken from [fflyrics.com](http://www.fflyrics.com/ff6.html).
+The MIDI file is taken from [fflyrics.com](http://www.fflyrics.com/ff6.html).

-### Poem

-The program reads a short love poem called 'La Redomifa' written in the Latin notation of Solresol.

-The poem can be found [here](http://love.poem.free.fr/constructed-poems/solresol-poem.html).